tinhnampere/openbmc-dev/meta-ampere/porting_guide.md

 Working on Altra CPU sensors and error report requires the smpro-hwmon, smpro-errmon and smpro-misc drivers added and enabled.
 In addition, the drivers need to be bound when powering ON the Host.

-The [`ampere-driver-binder`](https://github.com/ampere-openbmc/openbmc/blob/ampere/meta-ampere/meta-jade/recipes-ampere/host/ampere-driver-binder.bb) recipe is supported to check and bind the smpro-hwmon, smpro-errmon and smpro-misc when the Host is booted (if not bound before).
+The [`ampere-driver-binder`](https://github.com/ampere-openbmc/openbmc/blob/ampere/meta-ampere/meta-jade/recipes-ampere/platform/mtjade-utils/ampere_driver_binder.sh) utility is supported to check and bind the smpro-hwmon, smpro-errmon and smpro-misc when the Host is booted (if not bound before).

-Porting to the new platform just needs to clone the code and update the [`drivers-conf.sh`](https://github.com/ampere-openbmc/openbmc/blob/ampere/meta-ampere/meta-jade/recipes-ampere/host/ampere-driver-binder/drivers-conf.sh) script if any change in the I2C addresses.

 Below features assume that smpro drivers are already added, enabled and bound.